Feeding Systems of Phased Arrays

 Figure 1: Tornado Nose Radar

 Active phased-array antennae are antennae at which the transmit power is produced by many rx/tx- modules of low impact on the antenna directly.
-E.g.: the airborne Tornado-Nose-Radar, the air defense radar RRP-117 and the naval radar APAR.
+E.g.: the airborne Tornado-Nose-Radar, the air defense radar AN/FPS-117 and the naval radar APAR.

 Active antennae are usually phased array antennae at which instead of a central high-power oscillator/amplifier, every radiating element got a small power amplifier in the antenna directly.
 This has the advantage that the necessary phase shifters must only process a small power.